m417z/ntdoc/descriptions/ntqueryeafile.md

 ### Buffer

 Caller's allocated buffer for output data.
-See `FILE_FULL_EA_INFORMATION` for detailed description of fields avaiable in buffer.
+See `FILE_FULL_EA_INFORMATION` for detailed description of fields available in buffer.

 ### Length